GPT-2 – Language Models are Unsupervised Multitask Learners

 )

-As you can see at the output a tensor of dimension 768, which is the dimension of the embeddings of the small model.
-If we had used the openai-community/gpt2-xl model, we would have obtained an output of 1600.
+As can be seen from the output, a tensor of dimension 768, which is the dimension of the embeddings for the small model.
+If we had used the model openai-community/gpt2-xl, we would have obtained an output of 1600.

-Depending on the task you want to do now you would have to add more layers.
+Depending on the task you want to perform, you would now need to add more layers.

-We can add them by hand, but the weights of those layers would be initialized randomly.
-Whereas if we use the Hugging Face models with these layers, the weights are pre-trained.
+We can add them manually, but the weights of those layers would be initialized randomly.
+Whereas if we use Hugging Face models with these layers, the weights are pretrained.

 GPT2LMHeadModellink image 43

-It is the one we have used before to generate text
+It is the one we used before to generate text

 from transformers import GPT2LMHeadModel